-“We Confirm the receipt, very recently, of an international letter of request from the Russian Federation,” an official in the attorney-general’s office told Lusa News Agency in response to a question on the subject.
+"We Confirm the receipt, very recently, of a rogatory letter [an instrument for legal cooperation] from the Russian Federation," an official in the attorney-general’s office told Lusa in response to a question on the subject.

 Unlike the Belgian, French and Netherlands authorities, who are seeking Pinto’s collaboration to advance their investigations, particularly into tax evasion, the Russian authorities accuse Pinto of various crimes, according to Portugal’s media.